telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/integration/use-treeview-as-editor-grid.md

 ---
 title: Use TreeView as Custom Editor in Grid
 page_title: Use TreeView as Custom Editor in Grid | Kendo UI TreeView
-description: "Learn how to use Kendo UI TreeView as an editor in the Kendo UI Grid widget."
+description: "Learn how to use the Kendo UI TreeView as an editor in the Kendo UI Grid widget."
 slug: howto_usetreeviewaseditorgrid
 ---

 # Use TreeView as Custom Editor in Grid

+Your project might require you to use the TreeView for batch editing in the Kendo UI Grid.

-To see the example on how to use the Kendo UI TreeView for batch editing in the Kendo UI Grid widget, refer to [this how-to article]({% slug howto_usethe_treeview_aseditor_grid %}).
+To see the example on how to achieve this behavior, refer to [this how-to article]({% slug howto_usethe_treeview_aseditor_grid %}).

 ## See Also

-Other articles on the Kendo UI TreeView:

 * [TreeView JavaScript API Reference](/api/javascript/ui/treeview)
 * [How to Check Nodes Programmatically]({% slug howto_checknodeprogramatically_treeview %})